gacela-project/gacela-example/README.md

 # Gacela Examples

-In this repo you can find different examples of usages of Modules using [Gacela Framework](http://gacela-project.com/).
+In this repo you can find different examples of usages of Modules using [Gacela](http://gacela-project.com/):

 - [Comment Spam Score](comment-spam-score) (Level: easy)
 - [Using Gacela cli](using-gacela-cli) (Level: easy)